LangeTo/calculations-pico/README.md

 - sample names containing NTC will be removed
 - supported Nanoplate formats 8.5k (use 13µl master mix) and 26k (use 42µl master mix)
 - clusters with 0 counts are removed
+- specify antibody names as target names of the reaction mix, avoid "," in the antibody name

 *more information on usage will follow*